 ALL over the world, where there is a documented economy, the onus is on an individual to provide justification for his/her assets, bank balance, sources of income, etc, on the basis of declared tax returns, wealth statements, etc.

-Unfortunately in Pakistan it is the state which has to prove that an individual or a business group is involved in tax evasion
+Unfortunately in Pakistan it is the state which has to prove that an individual or a business group is involved in tax evasion or corruption, etc.

 White-collar crime is the most difficult to prove even by the state before a court of law.
 The whole bureaucracy of this state is involved in this conspiracy to deprive the state of taxes and instead promte black economy.